ewendel/elm-workshop/README.md

 This means that calling our `text` function in JavaScript would look something like this:

-`text("I am going to be a HTML node, hooray!")`
+`text("Some text here")`

-In terms of types, which is a huge part of Elm, `text` has the following _type signature_:
+In terms of types, `text` has the following _type signature_:

 [text: String -> Html](http://package.elm-lang.org/packages/evancz/elm-html/4.0.1/Html#text)

 The colon means "has the type", so the line reads as _"text has the type string to html"_.

 Clicking the link takes you the documentation.
 Now you should be able to see "Hello World" printed on the screen.